This post may contain affiliate links. Please read our disclosure policy.

-If you are looking for a simple and easy chicken dinner recipe, then this lemon garlic chicken pasta dish is perfect for you.
-Delicious and filling pasta recipe to serve the whole family for a weeknight meal with sliced tender and juicy chicken breast.
+If you are looking for a simple chicken and pasta recipe, then this lemon garlic chicken pasta dish is perfect for you.
+Delicious and filling dish to serve the whole family for a weeknight meal with sliced, tender, and juicy chicken breast.

 - Simple and cooked in one pan: An easy-to-make pasta dish made with pantry staples and it is all cooked in one pan.
 No need to worry about sides.

-- Very tasty: The flavors of this pasta dish will leave you wanting to go for seconds.
+- Very tasty: The flavors of this pasta will leave you wanting to go for seconds.

-- A family-friendly recipe: This lemon chicken pasta recipe is not one of those meals you will have to worry about whether the kids will eat.
+- A family-friendly recipe: This recipe is not one of those meals you will have to worry about whether the kids will eat.
 It works for everyone!

 Heat 1 tablespoon of oil in a large skillet over medium-high heat.
 I use a large one to finish up the pasta in it.